 The horizontal sheet currents are commonly decomposed in two different ways.
-The classical fundamental theorem of vector calculus, known as Helmholtz's theorem, states that any vector field can be decomposed into the sum of a curl-free and a divergence-free part.
-On the other hand, considering the relation to an electric field, the sheet current is composed of Pedersen currents, which flow in the direction transverse to the magnetic field and parallel to the electric field in the neutral wind frame of reference (e.g., Baumjohann and Treumann, 1996; Richmond, 1995), and Hall currents, which are perpendicular to both fields.
+The classical fundamental theorem of vector calculus, known as Helmholtz's theorem, states that any vector field can be decomposed into the sum of a curlfree and a divergence-free part.
+On the other hand, considering the relation to an electric field, the sheet current is composed of Pedersen currents, which flow in the direction transverse to the magnetic field and parallel to the electric field in the neutral wind frame of reference (e.g. Richmond, 1995; Baumjohann and Treumann, 1996), and Hall currents, which are perpendicular to both fields.
 The latter decomposition requires, however, the knowledge of the electric field in the neutral wind frame of reference, which is not given in our case.

-Using the Helmholtz theorem, we assume the Hall currents to be divergence-free, i.e., they are supposed to close entirely within the ionosphere, while the Pedersen currents are curl-free, connecting essentially various branches of FACs.
-Laundal et al. (2018) showed (see their Figure 14), that during summer conditions, which is the case for the six storm intervals analysed in this study, the divergence-free and curl-free ionospheric currents are mainly represented by the Hall and Pedersen 215 currents, respectively.
+Using the Helmholtz theorem, we assume the Hall currents to be divergence-free, i.e. they are supposed to close entirely within the ionosphere, while the Pedersen currents are curl-free, connecting essentially various branches of FACs.
+(Laundal et al., 2018) showed (see their Fig. 14) that during summer conditions, which is the case for the six storm intervals analyzed in this study, the divergence-free and curl-free ionospheric currents are mainly represented by the Hall and Pedersen currents, respectively.

-The Hall current flows at high latitudes are derived from CHAMP scalar magnetometer records along the satellite orbits according to the method that was presented by Ritter et al. (2004b).
+The Hall current at high latitudes are derived from CHAMP scalar magnetometer records along the satellite orbits according to the method that was presented by Ritter et al. (2004b).
 This method of Hall current estimation from scalar magnetometer records of satellites was proposed for the first time by Olsen (1996).
 These calculations make use of a current model consisting of a series of 160 infinite current lines at an altitude of 110 km and separated by 1° in latitude.
 The magnetic field of the line currents were related to the current strength I according to the Biot-Savart law.
-The strength of each of the 160 line currents were derived from an inversion of the observed field residuals using a least-square fitting approach.
+The strength of each of the 160 current lines were derived from an inversion of the observed field residuals using a leastsquares fitting approach.
 The model does not take into account the contributions from field-aligned and Pedersen currents, measured at CHAMP altitudes.
-The comparison with groundbased geomagnetic variations of the horizontal component that considers only the contributions from the ionospheric Hall current field, because the contributions from the field-aligned and the Pedersen currents largely cancel each other (Fukushima, 1976), showed the applicability with high reliability of the modelling assumptions by Ritter et al. (2004b) particularly for the estimation of the Hall currents.
+The comparison with ground-based geomagnetic variations of the horizontal component that considers only the contributions from the ionospheric Hall current field, because the contributions from the field-aligned and the Pedersen currents largely cancel each other out (Fukushima, 1976), showed the applicability of the modelling assumptions by Ritter et al. (2004b) with high reliability, particularly for the estimation of the Hall currents.

-The level of ionisation in the near noon hours at latitudes of $75^{\circ} < \Phi < 80^{\circ}$ decreases from summer to winter season by about an order of magnitude (Feldstein et al., 1975a).
-The PE current strength amounts during winter to ~ 0.1 A/m, which makes it difficult to be measured adequately by magnetometers onboard of satellites.
-Because of that we investigate in this study summer storms only: three storms with CHAMP orbits in the midday-midnight plane and three in the dawn-dusk plane (listed in Table 1).
-Here, we describe only one of these storms, namely that of May 29-30, 2003.
-The five other storms are described in the appendix / supplementary material to this paper.
+The level of ionization in the near-noon hours at latitudes of $75^{\circ} < \Phi < 80^{\circ}$ decreases from the summer to winter season by about 1 order of magnitude (Feldstein et al., 1975a).
+The PE current strength amounts to $\sim 0.1 \text{ Am}^{-1}$ during winter, which makes it difficult to be measured adequately by magnetometers aboard satellites.
+Because of that we investigate only summer storms in this study: three storms with CHAMP orbits in the midday-midnight plane and three in the dawn-dusk plane (listed in Table 1).
+Here, we describe only one of these storms, namely that of 29 May-30 May 2003.
+The five other storms are described in the Appendix of this paper.

-The storm phases are identified in this study according to the SymH index, which describes together with the AsyH index the large-scale variations of the geomagnetic field with a 1-min cadence.
-In essence, SymH represents the mean value of the magnetic field deviation from the quiet time level for a longitudinally distributed chain of six mid-latitude stations.
+The storm phases are identified in this study according to the SymH index, which describes, together with the AsyH index, the large-scale variations of the geomagnetic field with a 1 min cadence.
+In essence, SymH represents the mean value of the magnetic field deviation from the quiet-time level for a longitudinally distributed chain of six midlatitude stations.